 Synopsis

-Playwright Wei Yu-chia uses an experimental and humorous style to lead the audience through the gaps between ruins, air-raid shelters, and digital screens, exploring how war not only destroys the body but also reshapes the soul and memory of the living.
-This highly tense work won the National Culture and Arts Foundation Creation Grant in 2017 and was first presented as a staged reading at the Playwright in Focus Festival organized by the Prologue Center for New Plays in 2025.
+Playwright Wei Yu-chia uses an experimental, darkly humorous style to navigate the gaps between physical ruins and digital screens.
+She explores how war does more than destroy the body—it actively reshapes the souls and memories of the living.
+This high-tension work was awarded a National Culture and Arts Foundation Creation Grant and debuted as a staged reading at the 2025 Playwright in Focus Festival.

 Wei Yu-chia, Playwright